[an error occurred while processing this directive]

 Visa RequirementsPlease check the visa requirements for entry to Spain for your nationality.

 Manual visa applications may take a long time, so please start the process as soon as possible!!
-If a letter of invitation is needed, please let the LOC know via email, and include what personal details may need to be specified.

 Important Dates